kqwang/phase-recovery/README.md

 <a name="groups"></a>
 # People and groups
 (In alphabetical order according to surnames)
-(Quick search by "Ctrl + F" with keywords)
+(Quick search by "Ctrl + F" with keywords:
-(Key works: phase imaging, holography, interferometry, optical coherence tomography, phase retrieval, Fourier ptychography, inverse problem, transport of intensity equations, wavefront sensing, phase unwrapping, fringe analysis, computational imaging)
+phase imaging, holography, interferometry, optical coherence tomography, phase retrieval, Fourier ptychography, inverse problem, transport of intensity equations, wavefront sensing, phase unwrapping, fringe analysis, computational imaging)
 <a name="groups-Americas"></a>